theresegatsing/cyber-range-platform/README.md

 ---

-## 16. Troubleshooting
+## 17. Troubleshooting

+### Access from other machines

+**The page doesn't load from another machine**
+Check three things in order: `API_BASE` is `window.location.origin` and not a hard-coded localhost; the backend was started with `--host 0.0.0.0`; the firewall rule from [7.2](#72-one-time-setup-on-the-host) exists.
+Then run `Test-NetConnection <host-ip> -Port 8000` from the learner's machine.

+**The page loads but nothing works**
+The frontend reached the host but the API calls didn't.
+Open DevTools → Network on the learner's machine and check which host the failing requests address.
+If it's `localhost`, `API_BASE` is still hard-coded, or the browser cached the old file — hard-refresh with Ctrl+Shift+R.

+**Wrong IP address**
+Docker Desktop adds virtual adapters.
+Use the IPv4 address under your Wi-Fi or Ethernet adapter, not `vEthernet (WSL)` or `Docker Desktop`.

 ### Missions

+**"You already have this mission starting"**
+Only fires for the *same browser tab*.
+Another learner on the same CVE is fine.

 **"Failed to start mission: ... failed to initialize logging driver"** Docker can't reach Splunk HEC.
 The platform falls back to running without log forwarding and says so in the build log.
-Check `Test-NetConnection <splunk-host> -Port 8088` and that the container test in §7.5 returns 200.
+Check `Test-NetConnection <splunk-host> -Port 8088` and that the container test in §8.5 returns 200.

 **Container starts with `"Type":"json-file"` instead of `"splunk"`** The log config didn't apply. `LogConfig(driver=..., options=...)` **silently produces